 Quick Answer: You can microwave cardboard if it has the microwave-safe label.
 Some cardboard may not be safe to microwave, and these include the likes of waxed cardboard, cardboard that has been printed with inks, and assembled cardboard trays and cartons that have been constructed with adhesive or metal.

 If you would like more detailed information, please read on.

 A few years ago, I had to up sticks and move away from home and family for a few months to work in a distant state.
 My accommodation was little more than a shipping container with electric power.

-I bought myself a single burner camping-gas ring and a microwave to heat food.
-I couldn’t afford to eat out.
-I used to get the occasional take out Chinese or Indian.
+I bought myself a single burner camping-gas ring and a microwave to heat food because I couldn't afford to eat out.
+I used to get the occasional take-out Chinese or Indian.